Pepto Bismol Canada

 Pepto-Bismol is produced in swallowable caplets and chewable tablets; however, its thick liquid version is the brand’s most known product.
 This product is a medium pink coloured with a strong flavour of cherry or wintergreen.

 A doctor created Pepto-Bismol in New York in 1901.
-Norwich Pharmacal Company first marketed it as a diarrhea remedy under the name Bismosal.
+Norwich Pharmacal Company first marketed it as a diarrhea remedy named Bismosal.
 In 1919, the product was renamed Pepto-Bismol.
 In 1982, Procter and Gamble acquired Norwich Eaton Pharmaceuticals.